H. Richard Alexander, Jr., MD, FACS

-I am a surgical oncologist, cancer researcher, and surgical educator who joined the Rutgers Cancer Institute of New Jersey as the Chief Surgical Officer; my position at Rutgers has quickly become the highlight of my career for several reasons.
-In particular is the opportunity to join a world-class organization and work with my new colleagues in the Gastrointestinal/ Hepatobiliary Oncology Program to further build and expand the portfolio of treatment and clinical research options for patients who may benefit from the surgical treatment of complex, rare, or recurrent cancers.
+I am a surgical oncologist, cancer researcher and, surgical educator.
+My roles as Chief Surgical Officer at Rutgers Cancer Institute of New Jersey and System Director of Surgical Oncology at RWJBarnabas Health have become the highlight of my career for several reasons.
+In particular is the opportunity to work with join a world-class organization and collaborate with colleagues in the Gastrointestinal/ Hepatobiliary Oncology Program to further build and expand the portfolio of treatment and clinical research options for patients who may benefit from the surgical treatment of complex, rare, or recurrent cancers.

 My surgical career started as a medical officer in the US Navy where I served aboard both the USS Mt.
 Whitney (LCC-20) and the USS Midway (CV-41).
 After that I completed a fellowship in surgical oncology at the Memorial Sloan-Kettering Cancer Center in New York, I subsequently joined the Surgery Branch of the National Cancer Institute (NCI) where I eventually became a Deputy Director in the Center for Cancer Research.
 At the NCI and during my subsequent tenure in the department of surgery at the University of Maryland School of Medicine, I led teams that developed internationally recognized clinical and research programs for patients with advanced primary, recurrent, or metastatic cancer.